sh1r0/caffe-android-lib/README.md

 ### Support
 * Up-to-date caffe ([b086cc3](https://github.com/BVLC/caffe/commit/b086cc3cb650e51ffbd53290f3a0002844853897))
 * CPU only
-* Without support for some IO libs (leveldb, lmdb and hdf5)
+* Without support for some IO libs (leveldb and hdf5)

 ## Build
 Tested with Android NDK r10e and cmake 3.2.2 on Ubuntu 14.04